-- Refunds are generated automatically on the student's account upon withdrawal. - Refunds will be made to the credit card used for payment provided the refund is processed within 90 days of payment unless other forms of payment. - Refunds for credit cards after 90 days of payment, along with refunds for cash and check payments, will be processed using the student's TCC Choice Card refund preference. - A refund may take approximately four to six weeks to process. - IMPORTANT NOTE: Financial Aid students withdrawing before the 60 percent refund point in the term may be required to repay funds unearned due to requirements for the return of Title IV funds. - Refund percentages are calculated/based on invoiced amounts, not payments made. - Tuition for noncredit courses will be based on anticipated cost. - Refund policy on noncredit courses is listed in the Continuing Education catalog. - Students must be cautioned that there will be at least a 30 percent penalty for partial and/or complete withdrawals after the session begins.
+- Refunds are generated automatically on the student's account upon withdrawal or course cancellation. - Refunds will be made to the credit card used for payment provided the refund is processed within 90 days of payment. - Refunds will be made to the credit card used for payment provided the refund is processed within 90 days of payment unless other forms of payment. - Refunds for credit cards after 90 days of payment, along with refunds for cash and check payments, will be processed using the student's TCC Choice Card refund preference. - A refund may take approximately four to six weeks to process. - IMPORTANT NOTE: Financial Aid students withdrawing before the 60 percent refund point in the term may be required to repay funds unearned due to requirements for the return of Title IV funds. - Refund percentages are calculated/based on invoiced amounts, not payments made.